 Interestingly, there has been a change to the words of this great hymn that sheds light on this potential misunderstanding.
 The original last line of the first hymn read, “Whatever my lot, Thou hast taught me to know, It is well, it is well with my soul,” while it now reads, “Whatever my lot, Thou hast taught me to say, It is well, it is well with my soul.”Although this change does not alter the message of the hymn, it can easily fit into an understanding of the hymn that accords with mere positive thinking.
 We do not simply say that “it is well,” we know that “it is well.”

 “It is Well” is a reminder that what we have in Christ is greater than even the pain of death.
 It is a reminder that though we will have trouble in this world, Jesus has overcome this world (Jn 16:33).
-It is a reminder that this “light momentary affliction is preparing for us an eternal weight of glory beyond all comparison” (2 Cor 4:17).
+As well as, a reminder that this “light momentary affliction is preparing for us an eternal weight of glory beyond all comparison” (2 Cor 4:17).
 This meditation on Christian contentment has been an encouragement to count our blessings for almost 150 years, and I trust that it will continue to be such an encouragement until Christ returns to bring us into his renewed world.
 It really is well with our soul.

 This information was taken from Robert Morgan, Then Sings My Soul: 150 of the World’s Greatest Hymns Stories (Nashville, Tennessee: Thomas Nelson, 2003), 304-305.